-Join Ben Long for an in-depth discussion in this video How flash works, part of Foundations of Photography: Flash.
+Join Ben Long for an in-depth discussion in this video How flash works, part of Photography Foundations: Flash.

 …When speaking of lighting we generally refer to…two broad categories of light; continuous light and strobes.…Continuous lights are just fancy versions of the lights…that you have in your house, you turn them on.…They emit light and you read or do…crossword puzzle or whatever it is, you do.…Continous lights are what we are lighting this set with.…Strobes or flashes are lights that emit a short, burst of light.…They are the types…that are built into most point and shoot cameras and possibly built into your SLR.…